02.D.06 – Family and Medical Leave

 2. POLICY

 2.1.
-The Family and Medical Leave Act of 1993 , as amended (FMLA) allows "eligible employees" to take job-protected leave for up to a total of 12 workweeks in a "year" because of the birth of a child and to care for the newborn child, because of the placement of a child with the employee for adoption or foster care, because the employee is needed to care for a family member (child, spouse, or parent) with a "serious health condition," because the employee's own "serious health condition" makes the employee unable to perform the functions of their job, or because of any qualifying exigency arising out of the fact that the employee's spouse, child, or parent is a member of the National Guard or Reserves on active duty (or has been notified of an impending call or order to active duty) in support of a contingency operation.
-"Eligible employees" may take job-protected leave for up to a total of 26 workweeks in a single "year" to care for a covered servicemember with a serious injury or illness if the employee is the spouse, son, daughter, or next of kin of the servicemember.
+The Family and Medical Leave Act of 1993 , as amended (FMLA) allows "eligible employees" to take job-protected leave for up to a total of 12 workweeks in a "year" because of the birth of a child and to care for the newborn child, because of the placement of a child with the employee for adoption or foster care, because the employee is needed to care for a family member (child, spouse, or parent) with a "serious health condition," because the employee's own "serious health condition" makes the employee unable to perform the functions of their job, or because of any qualifying exigency arising out of the fact that the employee's spouse, child, or parent is a member of the Armed Forces (including the National Guard or Reserves) on active duty or call to active duty (or has been notified of an impending call or order to active duty).
+"Eligible employees" may take job-protected leave for up to a total of 26 workweeks in a single "year" to care for a covered servicemember with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the servicemember.
 An "eligible employee" is entitled to a combined total of 26 workweeks of leave for any qualifying reason during a "year" provided that the employee is entitled to no more than 12 workweeks of leave that is taken for one or more of the reasons in the first sentence of Section 2.1.
 In certain cases, FMLA leave may be taken on an intermittent basis rather than all at once, or the employee may work a part-time schedule.

 2.2.
 An employee who does not meet the eligibility requirements for family and medical leave may be eligible for parental leave for the birth of a child or placement of a child under three years of age with the employee for adoption or foster care (SAM 02.D.08 – Parental Leave).